ivangfr/springboot-vault-examples/README.md

 # `springboot-vault-examples`

 The goal of this project is play with [`Vault`](https://www.vaultproject.io).
 For it, we will implement some applications that rely on `Vault` to store/retrieve secrets.
-The credentials to access databases are generated dynamically by [`Vault`](https://www.vaultproject.io) that uses [`Consul`](https://www.consul.io) as backend. `AppRole` is the `Vault` authentication method used.
+The credentials to access databases are generated dynamically by [`Vault`](https://www.vaultproject.io) that uses [`Consul`](https://www.consul.io) as backend.
+`AppRole` is the `Vault` authentication method used.

 ## Start Environment

-- Open one terminal and inside `springboot-mysql-vault` root folder run
+- Open one terminal and inside `springboot-vault-examples` root folder run
 ```
 docker-compose up -d
 ```